 AKRON, Ohio, Nov.
-16, 2015 /PRNewswire/ -- The leaves have fallen, and Ohio Edison, a subsidiary of FirstEnergy Corp.
-(NYSE: FE), is preparing for winter weather by completing inspections and conducting maintenance on weather-sensitive equipment across its service area.
+13, 2014 /PRNewswire/ -- In preparation for winter, Ohio Edison, a subsidiary of FirstEnergy Corp.
+(NYSE: FE), is completing inspections and conducting equipment maintenance on weather-sensitive equipment across its service area.

 Winter's cold temperatures produce increased demand for electricity, and heavy snow and wind have the potential to cause damage to poles, wires and substations, requiring crews to make repairs in difficult conditions.
 Completing inspections and maintenance of equipment now can help to enhance system reliability when the snow begins to fly.

-The work includes inspecting heating equipment for substation components including capacitor banks, transformers and oil- and gas-filled circuit breakers.
-Some substations also have buildings that house remote-controlled relay equipment.
-These structures will be winterized and have their heating systems checked.
+The work includes inspecting heating equipment for substation components, such as transformers, and oil- and gas-filled circuit breakers.
+Some substations also include buildings that house remote-controlled relay equipment.
+These structures will be winterized and have the heating systems checked.

-Helicopter patrols also are completing inspections of FirstEnergy transmission lines located in the Ohio Edison service area.
+Helicopter patrols also are completing inspections on more than 4,100 miles of FirstEnergy transmission lines located in the Ohio Edison area.
 The inspections are designed to look for damaged wire, broken cross arms, failed insulators, and other hardware problems not visible from the ground.
-Any potential reliability issues identified during the inspections will be addressed to minimize weather damage in severe conditions.
+Any potential reliability issues identified during the inspection may then be addressed.

 In addition, tree trimming throughout the year helps meet the rigors of winter operations by maintaining proper clearances around electrical systems and helping to protect against tree-related outages.
-Ohio Edison tree contractors have trimmed more than 3,660 miles of electric lines since January and expect to trim another 883 miles by year end.
+Ohio Edison tree contractors have trimmed more than 4,400 circuit miles of electric lines since January and expect to trim another 600 miles by year end.

 Employee safety also is a priority during the winter.
 Ohio Edison's cold-weather operational procedures are reviewed with linemen, substation electricians, and meter readers in advance of any frigid conditions.
 Ohio Edison personnel often take extra measures to stay warm when working in extreme cold to restore power after an outage.
 Crews also could be delayed by treacherous driving conditions.